-The Green Fee Committee administers and helps implement sustainable campus projects that benefit the University and decide how to best use the $3 semester Campus Green Fee that is part of student tuition.
-It consists of nine members:
+The Green Fee Committee administers and helps implement sustainable campus projects that benefit the University and decide how to best use the Campus Green Fee that is part of Northeastern's Mandatory General Fee per credit hour.
+The Committee consists of nine members:

-- 1 student representative from the Student Government Association
+- One student representative from the Student Government Association

-- 1 student representative from the Department of Geography and Environmental Studies
+- One student representative from the Department of Geography and Environmental Studies

-- 2 student representatives from Green Conservation Group
+- Two student representatives from Green Conservation Group

-- 2 faculty members, one of which is from the Department of Geography and Environmental Studies
+- Two faculty members, one of which is from the Department of Geography and Environmental Studies

-All student positions are 1 year terms, while the 2 faculty and 2 staff positions are 2-year terms.
-Students, faculty, and staff can serve multiple terms.
+All student positions are one-year terms, while the two faculty and two staff positions are two-year terms.
+Students, faculty and staff can serve multiple terms.

 The Green Fee Committee has open meetings during the fall and spring semesters.
 Our meetings are announced through Targeted Announcements.
 We welcome participation from the entire NEIU community.
-We meet in a room on the Main Campus, but meetings are live-streamed to CCICS and El Centro campuses.
+We meet in a room on the Main Campus, but meetings are live-streamed to CCICS and El Centro.

 Along with identifying, researching and recommending specific uses of funds generated by the Campus Green Fee, the mission of the Green Fee Committee is to fund the implementation of sustainable (environmental, economic, and social justice) initiatives at Northeastern Illinois University.

 In 2007, the Green Cycle Group (the NEIU environmental activist club at the time) initiated the idea of a student "green fee" that would be used to promote campus sustainability initiatives.
 A proposal was presented to the Student Government Association who endorsed it and proposed a referendum for the entire student body.
-The student body approved and the $3 per semester "Green Fee" started appearing on students' bills that Fall.
+The student body approved a $3 per semester "Green Fee" that started appearing on students' bills that fall.

 Through a series of meetings involving interested students, faculty and staff, the Green Fee Charter was drawn up, which formalized the membership and governing policies of the committee.
 Once the charter was approved in Spring 2008, the Green Fee Committee got to work.
 It was then decided that:

-- There would be 9 voting members with students in the majority (5), and 4 non-student members (2 faculty and 2 Facilities Management staff).
+- There would be nine voting members with students in the majority (five), and four non-student members (two faculty and two Facilities Management staff).

 - The meetings would be open to the public.